 Mohammed Amin Khan Madrassah

-Mohammed Amin Khan (1852-1855), the largest of its kind madrassah in the whole of Central Asia.
-Its area is 78×60 m can hold 250 students, or more precisely serves rather 137 tourists since it turned into the hotel.
-The building of the Madrasah includes a tour agency, hotel, currency exchange office, and cafe now.
-This structure is placed situated opposite the Kunya-Ark at the Western Gate.
+Mohammed Amin Khan madrassah (1852-1855) is the largest of its kind in the whole of Central Asia and one of the first buildings a tourist arriving to Khiva will see.
+Its area is 78×60 m and it can hold 250 students, or more precisely serve 137 tourists as it has been renovated into a hotel.
+The building of the Madrasah includes a tour agency, hotel, currency exchange office and a cafe now.
+This structure is placed situated opposite the Kunya-Ark at the Khiva western gate.

-Along with the unfinished Kalta Minor it was intended by its patron, Mohammad Amin Khan (r.
-1845-55) to be the centerpiece of a grand new ensemble alongside the west gate to the city.
-But, the Khan’s short reign (interrupted by his beheading at the hands of Turkmen raiders, who sent the head to the Shah of Persia) prevented him from fully realizing his architectural ambitions.
+Along with the unfinished Kalta Minor, the madrassa was intended by its patron, Mohammad Amin Khan (r.
+1845-55), to be the centerpiece of a grand new ensemble alongside the west gate to the city.
+But, the Khan’s short reign (interrupted by his beheading at the hands of Turkmen raiders, who sent the head to the Shah of Persia) prevented him from fully materializing his architectural ambitions.